DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * help you can get with your application

-If you intend to [apply for teacher training](https://www.gov.uk/apply-for-teacher-training), you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain valuable experience until your teacher training course starts.
+If you intend to apply for teacher training, you could consider finding work as a [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) to gain experience until your teacher training course starts.

 ### Fees and financial support

-Ukrainian refugees in the UK under [the Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa), [the Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme) or [the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme) have access to the same financial support as UK applicants.
+Ukrainian refugees in the UK under a Ukraine visa scheme have access to the same financial support as UK applicants.
 This means you will:

 * have the right to apply for a [student loan, bursary, scholarship](/funding-and-support) or an [advanced learner loan](https://www.gov.uk/advanced-learner-loan) to help cover your fees and living expenses
 * pay the same training fees as UK applicants (up to £9,250 for a full-time course)

-If you are not in the UK under one of these schemes, [find out about switching to a different type of visa](#check-the-status-of-your-visa) so you can train to teach.
+If you are not in the UK under one of these schemes, [find out about switching to a different type of visa](#visas-giving-you-the-right-to-teach-or-train-to teach-in-England) so you can train to teach.
 Not all visas will give you the right to apply for a student loan.

 ## Useful links